MIDAS was opened in autumn, 2015 and is the biggest and the most modern National Open Access Research Data Archive in the Baltics.

 The National Open Access Research Data Archive (MIDAS) is intended for the use of scientists, researchers, teachers, lecturers, students, higher education and research establishments, healthcare institutions, other research-related individuals and institutions, and serves non-commercial research, educational, teaching and medical purposes.

-Our company BAIP, together with other partners, was responsible for designing and implementing its core IT infrastructure.
+Our company Novian Technologies (at that time it operated under the name of BAIP), together with other partners, was responsible for designing and implementing its core IT infrastructure.

 The project started in 2012.
 In total 15 scientific, educational and medical institutions participated in its implementation.